What is the Medical Device Information Analysis and Sharing (MDIAS) initiative?

 How does my organization provide data to MDIAS?

-The Trusted Third Party (TTP) will meet with your organization to discuss the data sharing agreement process.
+MITRE, the Trusted Third Party (TTP) will meet with your organization to discuss the data sharing agreement process.
 A cooperative agreement template will be used by the TTP to formalize partnership and enable non-public data sharing with MDIAS.

 What is the MDIAS Collaboration site?